-Symbol Function Start With the Start button you reach the Start Menu .
-There is more information in the section Start Menu on page 49.
-Back With the Back button you reach the next higher operating level of the PowerView4. ?
-Information on the buttons and functions can be displayed in pop-up win- dows.
-Proceed as follows: Tooltip 1.
-In the menu bar, tap the Tooltip button.
-The Tooltip button is now activated and framed light blue.
-2. Tap a button or an area of the display.
-A pop-up window with information opens.
-The Tooltip button is deactivated.
-3. Tap the screen at any location to close the pop-up window.
+With the Start button you reach the Start Menu.
+There is more information in the section Start Menu on page 50.

+With the Back button you reach the next higher operating level of the PowerView4.

+Information on the buttons and functions can be displayed in pop-up windows.
+Proceed as follows:

+- 1. In the menu bar, tap the Tooltip button. - The Tooltip button is now activated and framed light blue. - 2.
+Tap a button or an area of the display. - A pop-up window with information opens. - The Tooltip button is deactivated. - 3.
+Tap the screen at any location to close the pop-up window.

 To get information about other buttons and areas, the Tooltip button must be reactivated.

-Symbol Function \wedge The Alert button in the menu bar can display two states: If the button is grayed, there are no new messages.
-Alert The button is activated when messages are present.
+The Alert button in the menu bar can display two states:

+- If the button is grayed, there are no new messages. - The button is activated when messages are present.

 By tapping the activated button, you acknowledge messages and open the Event Log view.

-The filter of the Event Log view is automatically set so that only messages of devices that have reported alarms, warnings, or er- rors are displayed.
-The Alert button is grayed out.
-In the Start Menu, devices which had a yellow frame now get a turquoise frame again.
-0 This button informs about the status of the access control: - Operator, Service, Master: The corresponding access level is set. - Locked: The Read Only access level is set.
-Disabled: The access control is disabled.
-Service By tapping this button, you can access the Access Control view.
-There is more information in the section Access Control on page 67.
+- The filter of the Event Log view is automatically set so that only messages of devices that have reported alarms, warnings, or errors are displayed. - ► The Alert button is grayed out. - In the Start Menu, devices which had a yellow frame now get a turquoise frame again.

+This button informs about the status of the access control:

+- Operator, Service, Master: The corresponding access level is set.

+- Locked: The Read Only access level is set.

+- Disabled: The access control is disabled.

+By tapping this button, you can access the Access Control view.
+There is more information in the section Access Control on page 69.

+Symbol

+Function

 Status information of added devices is shown in the lowest field of the menu bar.

-10:49 If, for supported devices (ignition controller, detonation controller, tem- perature module), the recording of trend data is activated (see section Devices on page 51), the database symbol provides information on the following states: Trend data is being recorded onto the memory card inserted in the PowerView4.
-An error has occurred while recording the trend data (e.g. insufficient memory space on memory card, memory card not readable).
-For all added devices, the communication status symbol provides infor- mation about the following states: There is a connection to all added devices.
+The database symbol provides information on the following states:

+The communication status symbol provides information on the following states:

+There is a connection to all added devices.

 The connection is not established to all added devices.

 No other device is connected.

 The system time is displayed at the very bottom.

 If you tap the button for the connection status, the Event Log view opens.
-There is more information in the section Event Log on page 72.
+There is more information in the section Event Log on page 75.